-The Decreased Learning Insight identifies students whose learning rate has decreased significantly despite continual work in ALEKS.
+The Decreased Learning Insight identifies students whose learning rates have decreased significantly despite continual work in ALEKS.
 This may mean that a student is “hitting a wall” and may need instructor intervention.

-The Unusual Learning Insight identifies students whose learning rate has increased significantly compared to their usual pace.
+The Unusual Learning Insight identifies students whose learning rates have increased significantly compared to their usual pace.
 This signifies that a student may not be doing his or her own work.
 Like other Insights, instructors can view a report from the dashboard or message the student, but they can also schedule a Knowledge Check for that student.
-Any topics that a student hasn’t learned and retained will resurface in their ALEKS Pie.
+Any topics a student hasn’t learned and retained will resurface in their ALEKS Pie.

 The Procrastination & Cramming Insight in ALEKS identifies students exhibiting extremely long periods of inactivity followed by possible cramming.

-With ALEKS, you can leverage the just-in-time reporting to address class struggles and individual student struggles in a much more efficient and effective way.
+With ALEKS, you can leverage just-in-time reporting to address the struggles of the class and of individual students in a much more efficient and effective way.

 The ALEKS Pie Report, for example, shares exactly what your class is ready to learn based on their current knowledge and progress.

-The ALEKS Pie Report shows the class progress for each objective and for each topic.
-Specifically, it shows the percentage of students who have mastered each topic, who are ready to learn each topic, and who attempted, but did not yet learn each topic.
-This report can inform your lecture on where you might adjust your coverage of topics.
+The ALEKS Pie Report shows class progress for each objective and for each topic.
+Specifically, it shows the percentage of students who have mastered each topic, who are ready to learn each topic, and who attempted but did not yet learn each topic.
+This report can inform your lecture or where you might adjust your coverage of topics.
 How could this impact your class time?

-The Time and Topic Report shows daily, weekly, and monthly time on task.
+The Time and Topic Report shows daily, weekly, and monthly time spent on tasks.
 Within this report, the Learning Sequence Log provides insight into how each student learns and their study habits, which enables more timely one-on-one interactions.
 When are students working?
-How quickly are they learning and what might be tripping them up?
+How quickly are they learning, and what might be tripping them up?

 Select a day on the Learning Sequence Log to see which topics a student attempted, learned, and struggled with.
 The circles indicate each attempt at that practice problem and the result—whether they got it right, wrong, or needed an explanation.
 If you select an attempt, you can see how much time the student spent on the problem, the answer, and the correct answer.
 How does this compare with your current system?

 How do you know a student has really learned a topic?
 ALEKS recognizes that each student will have a different learning path through each topic.
-Some students may only need to practice a topic 3-4 times.
-Others may need to practice the topic 6-7 times.
-ALEKS allows for all paths as it personalizes the learning to drive student mastery.
+Some students may only need to practice a topic three to four times.
+Others may need to practice the topic six to seven times.
+ALEKS allows for all paths as it personalizes learning to drive student mastery.

 You can view a Progress Report at the individual student level as well.
-See a student’s results vs. time spent on each Knowledge Check to ensure the student’s mastery and learning is consistent over time.
+See a student’s results versus time spent on each Knowledge Check to ensure the student’s mastery and learning are consistent over time.

 In the ALEKS gradebook, you can weigh the categories and assignments according to your needs.
-We recommend the learning in ALEKS and the Knowledge Checks total at least 20-30% of your overall grade.
-Your ALEKS Implementation manager can help you determine additional topic or time goals that support your needs.
+We recommend that learning in ALEKS and the Knowledge Checks total at least 20–30 percent of your overall grade.
+Your ALEKS Implementation Manager can help you determine additional topic or time goals that support your needs.

 We provide industry-leading uptime and superior customer support.
-Our ALEKS uptime is 99.98% and compares with Google.
+Our ALEKS uptime is 99.98 percent, comparable with Google.
 ALEKS instructors and students can spend more time teaching and less time troubleshooting.

-The ALEKS reports and gradebook are designed to give you more clarity on your students’ progress and to enable more meaningful 1-on-1 interactions.
-Our goal is to help you facilitate those lightbulb “aha” moments, helping students overcome their challenges and unlock their potential.
+The ALEKS reports and gradebook are designed to give you more clarity on your students’ progress and help you get to know them better.
+Our goal is to help you facilitate those “aha” lightbulb moments, helping all students, regardless of background or the size of their knowledge gaps, overcome their challenges and unlock their potential.